ForestAdmin/agent-nodejs/docs/getting-started/migrating/steps/customizations/api-charts.md

 # How to migrate ([docs](../../../../agent-customization/charts/README.md))

-Migrating should be straightforward: the only difference are that:
+Migrating should be straightforward: the only differences are that:

 - dashboard charts are now declared using the `agent.addChart` function.
 - collection charts are now declared using the `collection.addChart` function, and access the record id using `context.recordId` instead of `request.query?.record_id`.